Reduction of EArly mortaLITY in HIV-infected adults and children starting antiretroviral therapy

 Department for International Development, UK (DFID), the Wellcome Trust and the Medical Research Council (MRC) UK.
-Additional funding support is provided by the PENTA foundation.
+Additional funding support was provided by the PENTA foundation.

 Joint Clinical Research Centre (JCRC), Kampala, Uganda (Coordinating centre only – not recruiting patients); JCRC Fort Portal, Uganda; JCRC Mbarara, Uganda; JCRC Mbale, Uganda; JCRC Gulu, Uganda; University of Zimbabwe Clinical Research Centre (UZCRC), Harare, Zimbabwe; University of Malawi, Department of Medicine, Blantyre, Malawi; Moi University Clinical Research Centre (MUCRC), Eldoret, Kenya; KEMRI Wellcome Trust Centre, Kilifi, Kenya

-1800 HIV-infected patients including adults, adolescents and children aged 5 years or older with low CD4 counts (<100 cells/mm3) about to initiate combination antiretroviral therapy (ART).
-400 to 600 children aged 5-12 years and at least 1200 adolescents and adults aged 13+ years.
+1805 HIV-infected patients including adults, adolescents and children aged 5 years or older with low CD4 counts (<100 cells/mm3) about to initiate combination antiretroviral therapy (ART).

 MRC CTU at UCL presenting at AIDS 2016